 Criteria - Management is responsible for establishing and maintaining a system of internal controls sufficient to reduce to an acceptable level, the possibility that a material misstatement of the District's financial statement will not be prevented, or detected and corrected, on a timely basis.
-Recommendation - We recommend that the District continue to review the internal controls over extracurricular student activity accounts at its various school sites, and consider adding procedures to strengthen the controls over the recording of cash receipts, such as the use and reconciliation of pre-numbered receipts, the use and reconciliation of pre-numbered admission tickets for events, and inventory controls over items sold for fundraisers.
+Recommendation - We recommend that the District continue to review the internal controls over extracurricular student activity accounts at its various school sites, and consider adding procedures to strengthen the controls over the recording of cash receipts, such as the use and reconciliation of prenumbered receipts, the use and reconciliation of prenumbered admission tickets for events, and inventory controls over items sold for fundraisers.
 As is the case with all internal controls, the potential benefit of any contemplated procedural modifications in this area should be weighed against the cost.
 Corrective Action Plan Actions Planned - The District regularly reviews internal controls over extracurricular student activity account transactions along with the personnel at the various district school sites that maintain such accounts.
-The District will continue this process, and will evaluate whether implementing additional control procedures over the recording of cash receipts is cost beneficial and practical within the limitations of staffing available at the school sites.
-Official Responsible - Director of Finance.

-Planned Completion Date - June 30, 2016.
+The District will continue this process, and will evaluate whether implementing additional control procedures over the recording of cash receipts is cost-beneficial and practical within the limitations of staffing available at the school sites.
+Official Responsible - The Director of Finance and Operations.
+Planned Completion Date - June 30, 2019.

 Disagreement With or Explanation of Finding - The District is in agreement with this finding.
 Plan to Monitor - Accounting personnel and advisors will oversee the continued review and evaluation of internal controls over the recording of extracurricular student activity account receipts at the District's various school sites, and the implementation of any control procedure modifications.
-Extracurricular Student Activity Accounts Schedule of Findings and Corrective Action (continued) June 30, 2015 FINDINGS AND CORRECTIVE ACTION (CONTINUED) 2015-002 ACCOUNTS WITH DEFICIT BALANCES Condition - Activity funds must be self-supporting and limit spending to the amount of available resources.
-We identified 19 of 344 activities accounted for by the District as student activities during the year ended June 30, 2015 that had deficit year-end balances.
-Type of Finding - Current year and prior year finding.